hunicus/mempool/frontend/src/app/docs/api-docs/prebuild/README.md

           urlParam: false
         }
       ],
-      responseSettings: {                                   //can override single properties (e.g. specify only maxArrayLength for a network and have all other responseSettings from parent apply)
+      responseSettings: {                                   //properties specified here override responseSettings properties from above
-        explicit: '{ "btc": "hodl", "usd": "shitcoin" }',   //specify a response to use in place of fetching one from the server; this property is optional. if specified, freeze and maxArrayLength are ignored.
+        explicit: '{ "btc": "hodl", "usd": "shitcoin" }',   //specify a response to use in place of fetching one from the server
-        maxArrayLength: 2                                   //all arrays in response are automatically (and recursively) truncated to a length of 2; specify a maximum array length if desired.
+        maxArrayLength: 3                                   //all arrays in response are automatically (and recursively) truncated to the specified length (default is 2)
       },
     },